 This VBA tutorial will teach you the basics of using VBA with Excel.
 No prior coding experience?
 Don’t worry!
 Because VBA interacts directly with Excel, coding is very intuitive.
 Beginners can learn VBA very quickly!

+Note: We are having technical difficulties with the app.
+You will not be able to register an account or log in.
+We hope to have this fixed within a couple of days.
 You can click "Start the Course" to get started, review the Course Contents below, or below the Course Contents you will find an introductory tutorial covering What is VBA, the Visual Basic Editor, Recording Macros, and more.

 Now let's get started: